-- Regular (weekly) Twitter/Facebook posts around stakeholder channels - Coordination with wildfire prevention/awareness weeks/months throughout calendar year
+- Regular (weekly) Twitter/Facebook posts around stakeholder channels - Coordination with fire prevention/awareness weeks/months throughout calendar year

-Smoke billows on the horizon.
-Credit: USDA FS, Manti LaSalle.
+Smoke billows on the horizon, 2010.
+Credit: USDA Forest Service, Manti LaSalle.

 Implementation Strategy

 For sustainability of the Cohesive Strategy over time, current communication operating procedures in place within all agencies and organizations will be utilized to provide information to employees and members.
 Federal and state agencies and other collaborators are expected to create and implement their own communication plans to disseminate Cohesive Strategy information (see Roles and Responsibilities section).
 To the extent possible, communication with stakeholders will be through established stakeholder organizations' sources and channels.